furti/FreeCAD-Lithophane/README.md

  - Not tested with a lot of different images and image formats
  - Does not handle transparency correctly https://github.com/furti/FreeCAD-Lithophane/issues/14
  - Not test with Python 3 and QT5 Builds right now
+ - Make Solid has some performance issues for bigger images and the created part is not a actual solid :(